Funding Opportunity: Strengthen Civics Education in Appalachian Ohio

 Educating and equipping strong citizens is essential to strong communities and a strong democracy.
 That’s why the Longaberger Family Foundation and the I’m a Child of Appalachia Fund at the Foundation for Appalachian Ohio are offering grants to K-12 public educators and nonprofit service providers.

 Projects should encourage students to acquire a broad, deep knowledge base in subjects integral to robust citizenship, forge positive relationships with the self and wider-world, and work to analyze different views to feel empowered to participate in civic life.
-Applications are available here and will be accepted from K-12 public educators and nonprofit service providers in the 32 counties of Appalachian Ohio through Friday, October 29.
+Please sign up for the Foundations e-newsletter regarding for updates on the next Civics Education grant cycle!

 A shift in priorities to focus on STEM education and standardized testing has led to a